WordPress/wpcs-docs/wordpress-coding-standards/php.md

 class-wp-error.php
 ```

 This file-naming standard is for all current and new files with classes.
-There is one exception for three files that contain code that got ported into BackPress: class.wp-dependencies.php, class.wp-scripts.php, class.wp-styles.php.
+There is one exception for three files that contain code that got ported into BackPress: `class.wp-dependencies.php`, `class.wp-scripts.php`, `class.wp-styles.php`.
 Those files are prepended with `class.`, a dot after the word class instead of a hyphen.

 Files containing template tags in `wp-includes` should have `-template` appended to the end of the name so that they are obvious.